 The first step in scoring a tractogram is to group its streamlines into bundles.
 But the bundle segmentation process is not an easy task!
 When the task is performed by a human, he uses spatial information such as ending points, general trajectory, streamlines shape.
-He also will naturally tend to group streamlines together and classify them per sub-group.
 To perform this automatically, a lot of information has to be given to the chosen software.

 You may define your own segmentation process and then use our tools to score the results.
 Or you may use our tools described below.
 We offer two choices of bundle segmentation.